gauravsaxena1983/RoboND-Perception-Project/writeup.md

 2. Change the world seeting in the launch file for each world.
 3. Add code to project_template.py from exercise 1, 2, 3 and add code to  PR2_Mover function.
 4. Run the project and fine tune the diffrent parameters for this configurations.
-    a.
-Change LEAF_SIZE for Voxel Grid Downsampling.
+    1. Change LEAF_SIZE for Voxel Grid Downsampling.
-    b.
-Change axis_min and asix_max of z and y axix for PassThrough Filter.
+    2. Change axis_min and asix_max of z and y axix for PassThrough Filter.
-    c.
-Change max_distance for RANSAC Plane Segmentation.
+    3. Change max_distance for RANSAC Plane Segmentation.
-    d.
-Change ClusterTolerance, MinClusterSize and MaxClusterSize for Euclidean Clustering.
+    4. Change ClusterTolerance, MinClusterSize and MaxClusterSize for Euclidean Clustering.

 Below are the results of test run on diffrent worls set.